-Prior knowledge, at the level of the vocational school-leaving certificate (business and services), is required for the module Mathematics.
+Prior knowledge, at the level of the Swiss Vocational Baccalaureate (orientation Economics and Services), is required for the module Mathematics.
 The Moodle course 'Prior knowledge of mathematics' shows you the required prior knowledge and helps you brush up on any lack of knowledge.

 Knowledge of accounting

-At the start of the study programme, accounting knowledge at the level of the vocational school-leaving certificate (business and services) is required.
+At the start of the study programme, accounting knowledge at the level of the Swiss Vocational Baccalaureate (orientation Economics and Services) is required.
 If you acquired your vocational school-leaving certificate a long time ago or you do not or no longer possess basic knowledge of double-entry accounting, we recommend that you acquire this knowledge as part of your self-study.

 Work experience of one year in a full-time role is required.
 The work experience must be completed prior to commencing the study programme.
 This work experience may comprise several positions performed with different employers.
 The Director of Studies decides which professional experience is taken into account when determining the amount of completed work experience.
 Both practical and theoretical professional experience are considered here.
 You are required to prove your work experience by providing confirmation of employment.
 This confirmation must state the duration of the work experience as well as the specialist activities that you performed during this time.